braver/SideBarTools/readme.md

 if you're looking for "Reveal in Finder/Explorer" for directories, [Open in Default Application][5] does that too.

 If you're looking for a command to "Move" a file or folder, note that you can use the existing "Rename" command.
-I accepts paths relative from the file's current location, as well as absolute paths (e.g. `file.txt` -> `../file.txt`).
+It accepts paths relative from the file's current location, as well as absolute paths (e.g. `file.txt` -> `../file.txt`).

 This package offers fewer commands than [SidebarEnhancements][1], striking a balance somewhere between the bare minimum and going overboard.
 This has benefits: